ambropo/VAR-Toolbox/README.md

 The codes are grouped in six categories (and respective folders):

+- VAR: the codes for VAR estimation, identification, computation of the impulse response functions, FEVD, HD.

+- Stats: codes for the calculation of summary statistics, moving correlations, pairwise correlations, etc.

+- Utils: codes that allow the smooth functioning if the Toolbox.

 - Auxiliary: codes that I borrowed from other public sources.
 Each m-file has a reference to the original source.

+- Figure: codes for plotting high quality figures

-- ExportFig: this is a toolbox available at Oliver Woodford's website for exporting high quality figures.
+- ExportFig: this is a toolbox developed by Yair Altman (https://github.com/altmany/export_fig) for exporting high quality figures.
 To enable this option, the Toolbox requires Ghostscript installed on your computer (freely available at www.ghostscript.com).

-- Figure: codes for plotting high quality figures

-- Stats: codes for the calculation of summary statistics, moving correlations, pairwise correlations, etc.

-- Utils: codes that allow the smooth functioning if the Toolbox.

-- VAR: the codes for VAR estimation, identification, computation of the impulse response functions, FEVD, HD.